Fierce Elegy

 With his last several collections, Peter Gizzi has distinguished himself as one of America’s finest living poets.
 In his latest book, Fierce Elegy, we find the poet writing at the height of his powers, and the book’s final poem, “Consider the Wound,” is an achievement of singular beauty.

-Mark Strand said all poems are elegies.
+Mark Strand said that all poems are elegies.
 Gizzi would probably agree.
-Although he has called Fierce Elegy a single book-length elegy, Fierce Elegy doesn’t read that way.
-Too many of the poems have a different feel, and different forms, and the collection also includes love poems like “Roxy Music” and “Ecstatic Joy and Its Variants.”
+Although he has called Fierce Elegy a single book-length elegy, it doesn’t read that way.
+Too many of the poems have a different feel and different forms, and the collection also includes love poems like “Roxy Music” and “Ecstatic Joy and Its Variants.”
 But given the elegiac tone throughout, it seems useless to argue the point.
-You could say Gizzi’s entire body of work is one long elegy.
+You could also say that Gizzi’s entire body of work is one long elegy.

 In one of his earlier books, Some Values of Landscape and Weather (2003), Gizzi begins a poem with a line from Simone Weil: “there is no better time than the present when we have lost everything.”
 Gizzi writes in the same tradition as Weil; both writers share a religious sensibility in their approach to the world, and a belief that the self deepens through sorrow.
 In “Now It’s Dark,” he writes a line Weil surely would have appreciated: “I thought grief is a form of grace.”
 This might make Gizzi’s poetry sound overly plaintive, but his touch is often light, even funny at times.
 Reading “Now It’s Dark,” an elegy for the poet’s brother, I laughed out loud when I came upon the lines, “I was in a fever dream / downloading ravens into my skull.”
 Then there are love poems such as “Ecstatic Joy and Its Variants,” a poem that includes sorrow, rage, and “conversations with the dead.”
 Simone Weil this is not.